Raymond Pettibon: Personal life

 The fourth of five children born to R.C.K.
 Ginn, an English teacher who published several spy novels; his mother was a housewife.
 Pettibon grew up in Hermosa Beach, California.
 He was raised Christian Scientist.
 He earned an economics degree from UCLA in 1977 and worked as a high school mathematics teacher in the L.A. public school system for a short period, before pursuing and completing his BFA in 1977.

 In 1976, his brother, guitarist/songwriter Greg Ginn, founded the influential punk rock band Black Flag.
 Initially, Pettibon had been a bass player in the group when it was known by the name Panic.
 When the band discovered that another band called Panic existed, Pettibon suggested the name Black Flag and designed their distinctive "four bars" logo, a stylized black flag rippling in the wind.
 Around the same time, Pettibon adopted his new surname, from the nickname petit bon (good little one) given to him by his father.
 Pettibon's artwork appeared on fliers, album covers and gift items (T-shirts, stickers and skateboards) for Black Flag through the early 1980s, and he became well known in the Los Angeles punk rock scene.

 Pettibon is married to video artist Aïda Ruilova, with whom he has a son.
+In 2017, the couple began divorce proceedings.
 He is an avid sports fan.